netzkolchose/django-computedfields/docs/examples.rst

     Note that because of this dependency expansion, it is not possible to omit foreign key relations on purpose, if they are part of a `depends` rule.

+    Further note, that a similar expansion is done for m2m and reverse m2m fields.
+    (Works similar to the fk expansion, but cannot be expressed in `depends`, as m2m fields dont map directly to a source column in database terms.)

 Related Computed Fields
 ^^^^^^^^^^^^^^^^^^^^^^^